dotnet/AspNetCore.Docs/aspnetcore/blazor/debug.md

 * Break on unhandled exceptions.
 * Hit breakpoints during app startup before the debug proxy is running.
 This includes breakpoints in `Program.Main` (`Program.cs`) and breakpoints in the [`OnInitialized{Async}` lifecycle methods](xref:blazor/components/lifecycle#component-initialization-oninitializedasync) of components that are loaded by the first page requested from the app.
 * Debug in non-local scenarios (for example, [Windows Subsystem for Linux (WSL)](/windows/wsl/) or [Visual Studio Codespaces](/visualstudio/devinit/devinit-and-codespaces)).
-* Automatically rebuild the backend `*Server*` app of a hosted Blazor WebAssembly solution during debugging, for example by running the app with [`dotnet watch run`](xref:tutorials/dotnet-watch).
+* Automatically rebuild the backend `*Server*` app of a hosted Blazor WebAssembly solution while debugging, for example by running the app with [`dotnet watch run`](xref:tutorials/dotnet-watch).

 ## Prerequisites